Now available globally

 If you only need card issuance, general-purpose issuing may be enough.
 If you need AI agents to spend with bounded permissions and approval workflows, that's what Shatale is built for.

-Built for teams putting AI agents
+Built for teams putting AI agents into real purchasing workflows

 Procurement